ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 {: #resources-switching-cli}
 {: cli}

 If your database is a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-shared-compute-ui) instance, you can adjust the memory, CPU, and disk options with the following command.
-If your database is not on Shared Compute, this command will also move a database from a different hosting model to the Shared Compute hosting model.
+If your database is not on Shared Compute, this command also moves a database from a different hosting model to the Shared Compute hosting model.

 ```sh
 ibmcloud cdb deployment-groups-set <deploymentid> <groupid> [--memory <val>] [--cpu <val>] [--disk <val>] [--hostflavor multitenant]